rackerlabs/support-how-to/content/rackspace-metrics/rackspace-metrics-overview.md

     Metrics supports metrics visualization in the Rackspace Cloud Control Panel and Rackspace Intelligence for data collected through Cloud Monitoring.
 In addition, Rackspace Metrics can also integrate with Graphite and Grafana.
-See the how-to article for details:  following blog post for details:
+See the how-to article for details:
 [Create a Grafana dashboard for Rackspace Metrics](/how-to/create-a-grafana-dashboard-for-rackspace-metrics/).

     The Rackspace Metrics Query API is currently in